ulsdevteam/pkp-akismet/README.md

 ## Usage

 When a new user registers within a journal context, the user input will be submitted to Akismet for analysis.
 If the user is identified by Akismet as spam, the registration will be blocked.
+If Akismet allows a spam registration, the journal manager can use the "Edit User" form to report that user as spam to Akismet.

+If article comments are enabled, user input for comments will also be submitted to Akismet for analysis.
+If the comment is identified by Akismet as spam, the comment will be blocked.

 ## Author / License